Gambley1/yandex-eats-clone/README.md

 [![Github-repository-preview.png](https://i.postimg.cc/RZsmkhxp/Yandex-Eats-Clone.png)](https://youtu.be/cQF_CDwFLKQ)

-Most people always wanted to see a Flutter project, that will cover all-in-one: sleek UI with blazingly-fast backend.
-And, try to imagine, without a Firebase as a primary service…
+Most people always wanted to see a Flutter project that has custom backend and custom payment gateway.

 I present for you Flutter Yandex Eats Clone, leveraging Flutter best practices!